 Make changes to how and what you’re eating

-If you get breathless when you're eating, you may find it helps to try these things:
+If you get breathless when you’re eating, these things might help:

 - Take your time while you’re eating.